f5devcentral/f5-agility-labs-Next-Access/docs/access/module3/module3.rst

-Lab 2 - Azure authentication with Kerberos
+Lab 3 - Certificate Authentication
 ==========================================

-Estimate time to complete: 25 minutes.
+Estimate time to complete: 20 minutes.

-In this lab we will explore how to setup authentication with Azure AD and single sign on with kerberos.
+In this lab we will explore how to setup certificate based authentication.

 **Learning Objectives:**

-- Create DNS resolver.
-- Upload Certificate to the CM.
+- Import CA Certificate to Central Manager
 - Create Policy via Visual Policy Designer (VPD).
-- Include SSO in the configurations.
 - Assign Flows and rules to the policy.
-- Create Application following standard approach and assign Access policy.
+- Create Application and associate it with policy

 .. toctree::